 But the star of the show with these running shorts is the liner: a compression liner that provides coverage, comfort, and built-in storage.
 Two drop-in stretch side pockets adorn the short, in a similar location as a thigh pocket on a hiking pant.

 If you’re wondering how Nathan managed to fit a large enough side pocket for an iPhone on a short with a 3-inch inseam, don’t worry, we were stumped too.
 But Nathan did it.
-Best of all, my phone stays in place.
-Now, these shorts are minimalist (read: short), which is partly why I’ve loved testing them.
+Now, these shorts are minimalist (read: short), which is partly why our editor loved testing them.
+Best of all, phones stay in place.
 They’ve got that wispy, barely-there feel that makes you think, “Am I going faster?”

 Probably not, but dang do I like the feeling.